knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return a Kengine extension by name.
+Returns a Kengine extension by name.